 Once you receive the letter, your donors can deduct their contributions to your company as charitable contributions on their personal tax returns.
 Note that this can be done retroactively.

 Can You Convert an LLC to a Nonprofit?

-Because “nonprofit” primarily refers to a business’s tax exempt status, an LLC would first need to convert to a non-stock corporation before applying for 501c3 status.
-This means the LLC members would need to give up their ownership interest in the LLC before converting to a non-stock corporation to remain eligible for 501c3 status.
-Because owners may be hesitant to forfeit their economic rights in an LLC, it is more common for LLC members who have a desire to start a nonprofit to incorporate a new entity in the form of a non-stock corporation that has a nonprofit mission statement from its inception.
+Owners are typically hesitant to forfeit their economic rights in an LLC.
+It is more common for LLC members who want to start a nonprofit to incorporate a new entity in the form of a non-stock corporation which has a nonprofit mission statement from its inception.

 Why form a 501c3?

 A 501(c)(3) provides not-for-profits with the tax relief that they are due based on the good they provide the community they are servicing.
 Without a 501(c)(3) tax exemption, the not-for-profit is defaulted to a taxable entity status and this will take away valuable funds from the cause that the not-for-profit is supporting.